oroinc/documentation/user_guide/accounts.rst

     To create a custom field, go to *System → Entities → Entity Management → Lead* and click :guilabel:`Create Field` button.

-Once all the necessary fields have been defined, click the button in the right top corner of the page to save the account in the system.
+Once all the necessary information has been defined, click the button in the right top corner of the page to save the account in the system.

 .. hint::